-An internal audit plan is prepared by the internal auditor and reviewed and approved by the ARMC on an annual basis (for the upcoming financial year).
-The internal audit plan seeks to cover, on a rolling basis, all significant activities of CSL, including its controlled entities and their operations.
+An internal audit plan is prepared by the internal auditor in conjunction with the management team, and reviewed and approved by the ARMC on an annual basis (for the upcoming financial year).
+The internal audit plan seeks to cover, on a rolling basis, all significant activities of CSL, including its controlled entities and their operations, but largely excluding the scientific elements of CSL's activities which are addressed by CSL's in house quality assurance team as well as independent regulators and other third parties.

-In addition, CSL's internal auditor may be requested to perform investigative reviews on suspected fraudulent activities or reports made under the Speak Up Policy or other management requested reviews as required.
+In addition, CSL's internal auditor may be requested to perform investigative reviews on suspected fraudulent activities or other reports made under the Speak Up Policy or other management requested reviews as required.

-5.5 Integrity in Financial Reporting and Regulatory Compliance
+5.5 Integrity in Financial Reporting & Regulatory Compliance